 Governance is a pretty straightforward term.
-In the world of content creation, it refers to the people, processes, and systems that you have in place to manage how your content actually gets created.
+In the world of content creation, it refers to the people, processes, and systems that you have in place to manage content creation.
 For example, perhaps in your organization every piece of content needs to be peer reviewed by someone else before it can be published.
-Or maybe you have a corporate style guide that you’re supposed to adhere to.
+Or your corporate style guide that everyone should follow.
 There could be any number of other guidelines that you try to enforce, too.
 All of those types of procedures, and the corresponding rules they represent, are part of your governance and they’re critical for ensuring quality and consistency.

 The challenge with governance is that it can fall short for a variety of reasons.
 Writers can choose to ignore your style guidelines.
 Or maybe the team of editors you’ve hired to review all of your content doesn’t have the bandwidth to look at everything.
 As a result, things can slip through cracks, with your organization potentially publishing or distributing content that just isn’t up to scratch.
 Even with the best laid plans, this is something that happens all of the time in large, globally distributed organizations.